copyright by F. Christopher Reynolds, December 18, 2019

 The same in-born dignity of identity and soul is in Rupert Sander’s film, Ghost in the Shell.
 In the film, Aramaki reminds Major that she is not a weapon, but a sacred human being:

 You are more than a weapon.
 You have a soul, a ghost.
 When we see our uniqueness as a virtue, only then do we find peace.

 When we can see through Aramaki’s words and recognize the soul-respect he is living, then we, too, are Christian in the indigenous sense of the term.
 All human beings are capable of this awareness, though for some it comes easier and for some it comes harder.
 There is no honest way to measure which is which.

-Is it an even greater stretch to imagine at Christmastide how the lowly unexpected location, neglected by the many and lost out in no man’s land is the human identity.
-Secreted away within each soul is a new and unforeseen Christ who goes by our own name.
+Is it an even greater stretch to imagine at Christmastide how the lowly unexpected location, neglected by the many and lost out in no man’s land, is human identity.
+Secreted away within each soulMary is a new and unexpected Christ who goes by your name?
 Share this and ingest it in community in an atmosphere of Mercy.
 Live in the world in this way – from the darkness of every round year, a Second Coming.